BruceWind/SoftCodec/README.md

 - [x] 1. encode with x264.
 - [x] 2. push into RTMP server.
 - [ ] 3. encode with openh264.
+- [ ] 4. echo cancellation in software.
+Maybe need libspeex, currently has a scheme which is hardware scheme in **VOICE_COMMUNICATION**.

 ## Building & Testing